johandersson/.LOG-hog/resources/help.md

 - **Encryption**: Secure your log file with AES encryption.
 Enable via Settings tab, set a strong password, and backup your data.
 The password is required on startup and is never stored on disk.
 - **Manual Lock/Unlock**: Instantly lock your encrypted log file for security, clearing all data from memory and disabling all operations.
 Unlock by clicking the button and re-entering your password.
 - **Backup and Restore**: Easily backup your log file with encryption preservation.
 Backups are filtered to show only LogHog files.
-- **Auto-Clear for Security**: For encrypted logs, automatically exit after a configurable period of inactivity to protect sensitive data.
 - **Performance Optimizations**: Streaming I/O for non-encrypted logs reduces memory usage for large files.

 ## Keyboard Shortcuts: